May 2026 ICELAND PHOTOGRAPHY and SUSTAINABILITY TOUR: Come learn how photography can change how you see the world…

 Who are we?

 The Center for Ecological Living and Learning’s (CELL’s) mission is to inspire a vision and action for sustainable living.
-We have been bringing groups on educational learning adventures to Iceland for fifteen years – focusing on a theme of sustainability through community.
+We have been bringing groups on educational learning adventures to Iceland and other countries for twenty years – focusing on a theme of sustainability through community.
 In addition to offering an adventure of a lifetime, a CELL program will inspire you to return home and employ what you have learned through implementing sustainability initiatives in your home and community.
 Here’s a link to CELL’s website.
-The founders of CELL, Dave and Sue Oakes, live in Hope, Maine and have over twenty years of experience leading education programs abroad.
+The founders of CELL, Dave and Sue Oakes, have over twenty years of experience leading education programs abroad.